 Over 600+ New Incubation Centres established in the last 10 years

-As of February 2022, under <0.0007% of Africa's population is employed in VC or VC backed startups, compared with >0.75% in the US.
-This means that as of now, the likelihood of working in Venture Capital or for a VC backed startup is 1070x higher in the US.
+As of January 2023, under <0.0008% of Africa's population is employed in VC or VC backed startups, compared with >0.75% in the US.
+This means that as of now, the likelihood of working in Venture Capital or for a VC backed startup up is 938x higher in the US.
 We're on a track to change that, by demystifying the VC ecosystem across the continent, and enabling more operators, entrepreneurs, working professionals and others to join the ecosystem as investors, founders or ecosystem builders.

 We believe the African continent is on track to maintain a >100% growth in VC funding in 2022 and are excited to play our part in enabling the birth of more private capital across the 54 ecosystems.